-114. These "Parliamentary windows" constitute an opportunity to have certain legislative initiatives discussed, but finally their adoption will depend on the choice of the parliamentary majority.
+115. These "Parliamentary windows" constitute an opportunity to have certain legislative initiatives discussed, but at the end their adoption will depend on the choice of the parliamentary majority.
 Even though these rules do not guarantee the final approval of the legislative initiatives, they at least guarantee some visibility to the activity of the members of the Parliament which wouldn't fall within the framework of the Government's programme.

-115. However, with the Parliamentary procedure being fractioned at several steps, the parliamentary initiatives can only progress in the process if the initiative gets further political support and in bicameral systems a close cooperation between the two Chambers of the Parliament.
+116. However, with the Parliamentary procedure being organised into several successive phases, the parliamentary initiatives can only progress in the process if the initiative gets further political support and, in bicameral systems, a close co-operation between the two Chambers of the Parliament.

-116. The reality however reveals that in practice the vast majority of legislative initiatives are not discussed, through lack of political will and/or lack of time.
+117. In practice, however, the vast majority of legislative initiatives are not discussed, through lack of political will and/or lack of time.
 This situation is particularly true with regard to parliamentary initiatives and especially initiatives coming from members who do not belong to the governmental majority.

-b) With regard to the right of amendments
+b) With regard to the right of amendment

-117. In addition to the constitutional restrictions with regard to the financial content and impact on the State budgets mentioned above two additional conditions of admissibility are usually to be found in rules of procedure of the Parliament.
+118. In addition to the constitutional restrictions with regard to the financial content and impact on the State budgets mentioned above22 two additional conditions of admissibility are usually to be found in rules of procedure of the Parliament.

-118. The text of the amendment must be related to the text which is supposed to be amended.
+119. The text of the amendment must be related to the text which is supposed to be amended.
 The rules of procedure of the Parliaments of France, Greece, Belgium et Great Britain have enshrined this condition as a matter of admissibility of the introduction and hence discussions of the amendment.

-119. This prerequisite aims to avoid the adoption of dispositions which would be unrelated to the subject of the law in which they are included.
+120. This prerequisite aims to avoid the adoption of provisions which would be unrelated to the subject of the law in which they are included.
 They are usually called "cavalier legislative".

-120. The motives of the "cavalier legislatif " practice may vary, but generally they aim to avoid the even stricter conditions of the deposit and discussions of the primary initiative.
+121. The motives of the "cavalier legislatif" practice may vary, but generally it aims to circumvent the ordinary, strict conditions of the deposit and discussion of legislative initiatives.
 "Cavaliers legislatifs" may also be used by the government, and may therefore constitute a threat to the guarantees of the freedom of deliberation of the Parliament.
 In practice, the control of the relevance of the text of the amendments with the text to be amended will be carried out by the legislative authorities, and will depend on the interpretation of the imprecise notion of "relevance to the subject of the bill".

-121. The right of amendments cannot be exercised at any moment of the legislative process.
+122. The right of amendments cannot be exercised at any moment of the legislative process.
 It must fit into the logical process of the parliamentary deliberations.
 The rules of procedure of the Parliament will therefore frame in temporal manner the exercise of this right.